-- If you have installed Ovation Pro to hard disc, !Words is hidden away inside !OvnPro. - If you have installed Ovation Pro to floppy disc, !Words will located on the second floppy disc (since it is too big to fit on the first one).
+If you have installed Ovation Pro to hard disc, !Words is hidden away inside !OvnPro.

 Relocating !Words

 You can store !Words in any location by moving it from inside !OvnPro and dragging it to the required place.
 You must double-click on !Words after moving it, to reset the path to the new location.